thaisssimoes/SemanticMapper/README.md

 Preparing the environment
 --------------------------

-The application uses a local installation of [Princeton WordNet](http://wordnet.princeton.edu/), and does it through [MIT JWI](http://projects.csail.mit.edu/jwi/) API which requires  a environment variable (WNHOME) to be set.
+The application uses a local installation of [Princeton WordNet](http://wordnet.princeton.edu/),  (**version 3.1**) and does it through [MIT JWI](http://projects.csail.mit.edu/jwi/) API which requires  a environment variable (WNHOME) to be set.

-To install WordNet you can simply refer to the website project and download the version that best fits your Operational System. remember to set the WNHOME enviroment variable to point at WordNet's home folder. if you are under Linux/MacOSX using verson 3.0 that would probably be `/usr/local/WordNet-3.0`.
+To install WordNet you can simply refer to the website project and download the version that best fits your Operational System.
+Remember to set the WNHOME environment variable to point at WordNet's home folder.
+For orientations on how to install WordNet 3.1, refer to the project's official website.

-Once the repository has been cloned, import it into [Eclipse IDE](https://www.eclipse.org/) and don't forget to run a `maven update`, since [Maven](https://maven.apache.org/) is used to manage all the dependencies.

 You must also have a MySQL database installed and running.
 To run the tool the user must configure the resource file **hibernate.cfg.xml** under `src/main/resources` folder, indicating the URL, user and password for the MySQL database where the output data will be saved.
 The application will generate the schema itself on first run.

 **Observation**: If any warnings concerning foreign key show up, ignore them, starting from the second run they won't happen again (For some reason Hibernate can't decide the right order for creating tables and respect the foreign keys).